KLIA Expressway

-KLIA Expressway, E6 and Federal Route 26, is an expressway in Sepang, Selangor, Malaysia.
+KLIA Expressway, currently known as Madani Expressway (Lebuh Madani), E6 and Federal Route 26, is an expressway in Sepang, Selangor, Malaysia.
 It serves as the main access road to Kuala Lumpur International Airport (KLIA), as well as the nearby Sepang International Circuit and Bandar Enstek.

 The total length of the expressway is 11.4 km.
 Starting from the Kilometre Zero or A Zero (A0) at KLIA Interchange of the North–South Expressway Central Link E6, the first 5.9 km of the expressway is maintained as part of the North–South Expressway Central Link E6 by PLUS Expressway Berhad.
 The remaining sections of expressway connecting to KLIA is numbered as Federal Route 26 and maintained by the Malaysian Public Works Department.

+On August 5, 2025, the sections of Federal Route 26 maintained by the Malaysian Public Works Department were officially gazetted as the Madani Expressway.